CERT-Polska/Artemis/README.md

 ## FAQ
 ### Does Artemis support proxying the requests?
 Not yet.
-Besides, currently Artemis may leak the information about the targets e.g. via the Nuclei module that uses system DNS resolvers.
+If you wish to add such a feature, remember to proxy the DNS resolving (e.g. in the Nuclei module that currently uses the system DNS resolvers).

 ### Artemis takes a long time to run - what is the reason?
 By default, the requests are limitted to **one in 5 seconds** for a single IP (and, separately, **two packets